Patternslib/Patterns/README.md

 This will install all required npm and bower packages and run the tests.

+To run the tests in a browser, open the ``tests.html`` file in the browser of your choice.

 ### Organisations and projects which use Patternslib

 - [Overstroom ik?](http://www.overstroomik.nl), a website which informs Dutch citizens of their risk of flooding.
 It was introduced and highly praised by the Dutch minister of infrastructure and environment, Melanie Schultz.